Top 10 reasons for ERP failure (and how to avoid it)

 1. Poor software fit /inaccurate requirements

 Have a highly detailed and accurate inventory of system requirements in hand before you begin shopping for an ERP system.
 Be relentless with questions; ERP vendors will be overly optimistic about their product’s fit to your problems.
 Never choose bells and whistles over nuts and bolts.
+If any potential ERP system cannot meet all your requirements, keep looking, there is a system that will satisfy your requirements.

 GET ERP RESEARCH & KNOWLEDGE RIGHT TO YOUR INBOX